We use cookies to understand how people use Depot.

 When to contact support

-If you consistently see allocation times longer than 1 minute during normal operation, reach out to support so we can investigate.
+If you consistently see allocation times longer than 1 minute during normal operation, reach out to support for investigation.

-If your GitHub Actions workflow remains in a queued state when first setting up Depot runners, this usually means the runner can't be allocated to your job.
+If your GitHub Actions workflow remains in a queued state when first setting up Depot runners, the runner likely can't be allocated to your job.

 How to resolve